 15. The Belize Zoo and conservation efforts throughout Belize.
-With many protected areas and in-tact rain forest, the diversity of fauna and flora here is astounding.
+With many protected areas and in-tact rain forests, the diversity of fauna and flora here is astounding.
 Get up close and personal with some of Belize’s most famous locals like Jaguars, Tapirs, Spider Monkeys and Harpy Eagles with a visit to the zoo.

 16. Fry jacks!
 This savory breakfast delight is essentially tortilla dough, fried until golden and served with refried beans and bacon.
 A delicious and hearty way to fuel you for a day of adventuring.